Serhii Bohachuk: Professional career

 After competing for the Ukraine Otamans in the World Series of Boxing in 2016, Bohachuk made his professional debut on 3 February 2017, scoring a second-round knockout (KO) victory over Matt Murphy at the Jonathan Club in Los Angeles, California.

 After compiling a record of 15–0 (15 KOs) he faced Tyrone Brunson for the vacant WBC Continental Americas super-welterweight title on 27 October 2019 at The Avalon in Los Angeles, California.
-Bohachuk knocked Brunson to the canvas on three occasions, once in the third round and twice in the fourth, with the third knockdown signalling the end of the fight, giving Bohachuk his sixteenth consecutive stoppage win with a fourth-round KO.
+Bohachuk knocked Brunson to the canvas on three occasions, once in the third round and twice in the fourth, with the third knockdown signaling the end of the fight, giving Bohachuk his sixteenth consecutive stoppage win with a fourth-round KO.